lupyuen/pinephone-mir/README.md

 Thread 1 "gtk" received signal SIGSEGV, Segmentation fault.
 0x0000fffff6d21f8c in wl_proxy_marshal_constructor ()
    from /usr/lib/aarch64-linux-gnu/libwayland-client.so.0
+#0  0x0000fffff6d21f8c in wl_proxy_marshal_constructor ()
+   from /usr/lib/aarch64-linux-gnu/libwayland-client.so.0
+#1  0x0000fffff75c2d44 in ?? () from /usr/lib/aarch64-linux-gnu/libgdk-3.so.0
+---Type <return> to continue, or q <return> to quit---#2  0x000000000045d450 in ?? ()
+Backtrace stopped: previous frame inner to this frame (corrupt stack?)
 (gdb) quit
 A debugging session is active.

-        Inferior 1 [process 26339] will be killed.
+        Inferior 1 [process 30537] will be killed.

 Quit anyway? (y or n) [answered Y; input not from terminal]
 ```